The Aftermath of Spironolactone: Understanding Rebound Acne and Natural Healing

 Understanding the dynamics between spironolactone and hormone imbalances is crucial for those facing acne after stopping the medication.
 Hormonal changes, particularly during and after treatment, can disrupt the endocrine system, leading to skin problems.

-Many women, particularly those between the ages of 20 and 40, navigate various hormonal changes due to factors such as menstrual cycles, pregnancy, and conditions like polycystic ovary syndrome (PCOS).
-For instance, almost 70% of women with PCOS experience acne, which can further complicate the situation for those who have just ceased using spironolactone.
+Many women between 20 and 40 navigate various hormonal changes due to menstrual cycles, pregnancy, and conditions like polycystic ovary syndrome (PCOS).
+Almost 70% of women with PCOS experience acne.
+This complicates the situation for those who have just ceased using spironolactone.

 Natural Healing Through a Functional Medicine Lens